-More particularly based on climbing activities in the Alps, the author used previously published mountain guides to dissect the possibility of melting permafrost contributing to the loosening and falling of rocks on mountains.
+The report was published using research done by Wageningen University.
+Particularly based on climbing activities in the Alps, the author used previously published mountain guides to dissect the possibility of melting permafrost contributing to the loosening and falling of rocks on mountains.

-While we know how global warming affects ice and snow, this new study states new information regarding how it affects geological structures that cohabit with ice and snow.
-According to Temme, as permafrost degrades, its continuous cycle of freezing and thawing allows it to seep into cracks in between rocks and mountain crevices; as liquid freezes, it can expand to the point of breaking a rock, but still keeping it in place within its encasement.
+We know how global warming affects ice and snow.
+This new study states new information regarding how it affects geological structures that cohabit with ice and snow.
+According to Temme, as permafrost degrades, its continuous cycle of freezing and thawing allows it to seep into cracks in between rocks and mountain crevices.
+As the liquid freezes, it can expand to the point of breaking rock, but still keeping it in place within its encasement.

-Temme used old climbing guides written by experienced Bernes Alps mountaineers over the course of 147 years to identify dangers and warning signs marked in the guides, like the orientation of rocks, that could lead to falling rock or rock avalanches.
+Temme used old climbing guides written by experienced Bernes Alps mountaineers over the course of 147 years to identify dangers and warning signs marked in the guides.
+This included data reports on the orientation of rocks and how it could lead to falling rock or rock avalanches.

-While understanding climate change can give way to information that can help predict hazards, climate change does not affect mountain ranges in equal measure.
-Factors such as east and west faces of mountains having considerably different temperature swings and the slope degree of each mountain face, require more calculation to predict hazards.
+Understanding climate change can give way to information that can help predict hazards.
+But climate change does not affect mountain ranges in equal measure.
+Factors such as considerably different temperature swings and slope degrees of the east and west faces of mountains require more calculation to predict hazards.

 Historically, old records of climate and its changes, such as that of the 1881 Arctic Greely Expedition, have allowed future generations to explore climate change and publish new studies with their findings.
-Today, we still used records of expeditions, like climate records from the 1910 Terra Nova Expedition led by Robert Falcon Scott, to make a large scale records of climate change in the Antarctic and predict future weather patterns.
+Today, we still used the records of expeditions, like climate records from the 1910 Terra Nova Expedition led by Robert Falcon Scott, to make a large scale records of climate change in the Antarctic and predict future weather patterns.
 The same concept was used by Temme, only he used the records of mountaineers.